dotnet/docs/docs/azure/sdk/logging.md

 - [Map to ASP.NET Core logging](#map-to-aspnet-core-logging)

 > [!IMPORTANT]
 > This article applies to client libraries that use the most recent versions of the Azure SDK for .NET.
-To see if a library is supported, refer to the list of [Azure SDK latest releases](https://azure.github.io/azure-sdk/releases/latest/index.html).
-If your application is using an older version of the Azure SDK client libraries, refer to specific instructions in the applicable service documentation.
+To see if a library is supported, refer to the list of [Azure SDK latest releases](https://azure.github.io/azure-sdk/releases/latest/index.html#net).
+If your app is using an older version of the Azure SDK client libraries, refer to specific instructions in the applicable service documentation.

 ## Log information